tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Is the value of dwc:geodeticDatum valid according to the bdq:sourceAuthority?</td>
+			<td>Does the value of dwc:geodeticDatum occur as a valid geographic CRS, geodetic Datum or ellipsoid in bdq:sourceAuthority?</td>
 		</tr>
 		<tr>
 			<td>Type</td>